Elmoustafi-22/i-e-school-admin-panel/README.md

 }
 \`\`\`

-### Task 3: Build REST/GraphQL APIs
+### Task 3: Build REST/GraphQL APIs (Partially Implemented for Students and Classes)

-Create a complete API layer for the application:
+REST APIs for `Students` and `Classes` have been implemented using **Next.js API Routes**.

-- **What to implement**:
+- **What has been implemented**:
-  - RESTful or GraphQL API endpoints
+  - RESTful API endpoints for `Students` and `Classes` for CRUD operations.
-  - Request validation using Zod or similar
+  - Request validation for `Students` (using Zod in `lib/validations.ts`).
-  - Error handling and status codes
+  - Error handling and appropriate status codes for API responses.

+- **Further expansion for candidates**:
+  - Implement full API layer for `Attendance`.
+  - Explore GraphQL as an alternative or additional API layer.
-  - API documentation (optional)
+  - Add API documentation (e.g., Swagger/OpenAPI).
-  - Authentication/authorization (optional)
+  - Implement authentication/authorization for API endpoints.
+  - Add more comprehensive request validation for `Classes`.

 **Technologies you can use**:
 - Next.js API Routes